Solution Guide Total Solutions for NFC Circuits

 Figure 1(b)

-NFC Antenna and Magnetic Sheet
+About NFC Antennas and Magnetic Sheets

 NFC communication adopts an electromagnetic induction method, and when the antenna receives a carrier wave from a reader/writer, an IC chip performs signal processing (Figure 2a).